Sleepytale Logo

 From Daytime Giggles to Bedtime Calm

 Rhyming poems do a lot of gentle work.
 The strong, predictable rhythm makes them easy to remember, which is why a child can recite a favorite long before they can read it, and that same play with sound builds an ear for the sounds inside words.
 Most poems land best in the bright, awake hours, full of voices and giggles.
 But the rocking rhythm of a rhyme is also naturally soothing, which is why so many verses we share at night are made to calm rather than excite.
-That calm side is where Sleepytale lives.
-With Cleo the Cloud, the characters your child adores become a soft, rhyming personalized bedtime story or a gentle lullaby for children, screen free, so the day's poems find a quiet echo at night.
+Sleepytale can do both sides.
+Cleo the Cloud is an AI friend for kids, and she makes verse on request rather than reading it off a page: ask her for something bouncy about dinosaurs at lunchtime, or let the characters your child adores turn into a rhyming personalized story, a musical, a small lesson, or a gentle lullaby for children at night, in 17+ languages, with the screen on or completely off.

 Classic Nursery Rhymes

 Classic nursery rhymes have lasted for generations because they get the formula right: short lines, a steady beat, and familiar words.
 They are the easiest poems to read aloud and the ones children join in with first.
-They are joyful by day, and they pair naturally with a calmer Cleo rhyme when it is finally time to settle.
+They are joyful by day, and once your child knows every word by heart, Cleo can make them a brand new one that nobody has heard before.

 Short Rhyming Poems